canonical/lxd/doc/faq.md

 The following sections give answers to frequently asked questions.
 They explain how to resolve common issues and point you to more detailed information.

+## Why do my instances not have network access?

+Most likely, your firewall blocks network access for your instances.
+See {ref}`network-bridge-firewall` for more information about the problem and how to fix it.

+Another frequent reason for connectivity issues is running LXD and Docker on the same host.
+See {ref}`network-lxd-docker` for instructions on how to fix such issues.

 ## How to enable the LXD server for remote access?

 By default, the LXD server is not accessible from the network, because it only listens on a local Unix socket.